Fall protection training needs a particular focus on your company’s safety program.

 “How long is fall protection training good for?” many companies want to know.
 OSHA mandates that workers exposed to fall hazards must be trained.
 How often, though?
 The answer Is clear in the OSHA fall protection regulations.

-Every two years, you need to provide new fall protection certification for competent persons.
+Every two years, you need to provide new fall protection certifications for competent persons.
 It is not necessary to redo training for authorized users.
 However, there are various scenarios in which you will need to reconduct training, as described within Section 1926.503(c).
 That section notes that new training is required when any trained workers lack the skills or knowledge to protect themselves.
 Specific scenarios that demand a fresh round of training include these three:

 - When previous training is rendered obsolete by worksite changes;